-Antibiotics: 48 hours after final dose, if the reason for taking the antibiotics has been eliminated.
+Antibiotics: Complexion, and prevention of urinary tract infection (women only) - acceptable, other - 48 hours after final dose, if the reason for taking the antibiotics has been eliminated.
 If antibiotics were received by injection, you must wait 2 weeks before donating.
-If taking as a preventative, acceptable as long as no current infection exists.